zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

   - serial-number: `optional(string)` - certificate's serial number.
   - revoke-child: `optional(bool)` - to revoke child certificates in the chain - default is false.
   - info: `optional(string)` - information/notes for the revocation.
 Can contain up to 4096 characters.
   - time: `optional(int64)` - revocation time (number of nanoseconds elapsed since January 1, 1970 UTC).
-CLI uses the current time for that field.
+This field cannot be specified using a CLI command and will use the current time by default.
 - In State: `pki/RevokedCertificates/value/<Certificate's Subject>/<Certificate's Subject Key ID>`
 - CLI command:
   - `dcld tx pki revoke-x509-cert --subject=<base64 string> --subject-key-id=<hex string> --from=<account>`